druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 The ability of computers to understand and generate human language is a huge advance.
 It makes computers great at tasks which experience tells us they shouldn't be good at, like creating poetry and [music](https://suno.com/) and [art](https://www.midjourney.com/explore?tab=random) and [movies](https://lumalabs.ai/dream-machine) and [code](https://www.youtube.com/watch?v=LvGmVmHv69s).
 This ability is completely orthogonal to everything computers did well until now.
 There is work in progress to [better understand how LLMs work](https://openai.com/index/extracting-concepts-from-gpt-4/) and how their limitations arise, and resolving the impedance mismatch between wooly right-brain poet LLMs and hard-boiled left-brain Dr. Spock [data stores](https://paperswithcode.com/method/associative-lstm#:~:text=An%20Associative%20LSTM%20combines%20an,key%20and%20its%20associated%20content) and [coders](https://atlasiko.com/news/ai/google-alphacode-ai-code-generation/).
 As Sam Altman says, this is the [dumbest AI you will ever have to use](https://www.tomsguide.com/ai/chatgpt/gpt-4-is-the-dumbest-model-any-of-you-will-ever-have-to-use-declares-openai-ceo-sam-altman-as-he-bets-big-on-a-superingtelligence).
 But right now, ChatGPT is pretty terrible at some tasks we expect computers to be very good at.

 Don't [become a bad example to others](https://www.npr.org/2023/12/30/1222273745/michael-cohen-ai-fake-legal-cases).
 Don't fall victim to the [Eliza Effect](https://en.wikipedia.org/wiki/ELIZA_effect), where people mistake natural language algorithms for human-level understanding.
 It’s an easy mistake to make, because the only entity we ever encountered that could write as well as a human...*was* a human.
-So it’s jarring to see ChatGPT write an Elizbethan sonnet in a flash, and then [stumble on problems a small child could solve](https://www.washingtonpost.com/science/2024/06/12/how-smart-ai-chatgpt-intelligent-child/).
+So it’s jarring to see ChatGPT write an Elizabethan sonnet in a flash, and then [stumble on problems a small child could solve](https://www.washingtonpost.com/science/2024/06/12/how-smart-ai-chatgpt-intelligent-child/).

 If even Google engineers, who should know how [to make reliable systems using unreliable components](https://www.ben-evans.com/benedictevans/2024/6/8/building-ai-products), got caught out by [how much their Gemini LLM gets wrong](https://originality.ai/blog/worst-google-ai-responses), how careful do the rest of us have to be?